Lake Placid (film): Plot

-Hector, and Deputy Sharon Gare take a helicopter onto the lake to separately locate the crocodile by landing in its territory.
-While scuba diving, Hector is confronted, but he and Gare escape by distracting it with an inflatable raft.
+Hector and Deputy Sharon Gare take a helicopter onto the lake to separately locate the crocodile by landing directly in its territory.
+While scuba diving, Hector is confronted, but he manages to escape with Gare by distracting it with an inflatable raft.
 Hank and Jack call in the Florida Fish and Wildlife Conservation Commission to help capture and kill the crocodile.
 Hector suggests luring it out of the water and tranquilizing it instead.
 Jack reluctantly accepts the proposal, and they use one of Bickerman's cattle dangled from the helicopter as bait.
+With the crocodile being elusive, the capture fails forcing the team to device another plan.

-By nightfall, the team assembles on the lakeshore to track down and capture the crocodile.
-It reveals itself by attacking Hector's helicopter.
-Hector pulls up when the crocodile lunges, and Jack fires a tranquilizer dart into its neck with a clear shot.
-Hector loses control, and crashes yards offshore.
-The crocodile then comes on land, and pursues the team.
-During the skirmish, Kelly is knocked into the lake by the crocodile's tail, and manages to swim towards the downed helicopter, before the crocodile catches up.
-It becomes trapped as it tries to attack Hector and Kelly, before seemingly neutralized by the tranquilizer.
+By nightfall, the team assemble on the lakeshore to trap, tranquilize, and capture the crocodile, using Hector's helicopter to dangle a cow carcass as bait in order to lure it out of the water.
+After revealing itself, Jack fires a tranquilizer dart into its neck with a clear shot.
+Hector loses control and crashes yards away into the water.
+The crocodile then comes on land and pursues the team.
+Kelly is knocked into the lake by the crocodile's tail and manages to swim towards the downed helicopter, before the crocodile seizes her.
+It becomes trapped as it tries to attack Hector and Kelly, before being seemingly neutralized by another tranquilizer.

-Jack, Hector, and Hank argue about whether to kill the beast or not.
+Jack, Hector, and Hank argue about whether to kill or spare the crocodile.
 Jack eventually grabs Hank's gun and shoots it, but the firearm turns out to be another tranquilizer.
-As Hector and Kelly emerge out of the water, another crocodile appears, but Hank blows it up with a grenade launcher.
-Soon after, Florida wildlife officers arrive to take the crocodile away to Portland, Maine, deciding what to do next with it.
+As Hector and Kelly emerge from the water, another crocodile appears, but Hank blows it up with a grenade launcher.
+Soon after, Florida wildlife officers arrive to take the last crocodile away to Portland, Maine, to decide what to do next with it.

 One week later, Bickerman is feeding bread crumbs to many baby crocodiles, revealing the two adult crocodiles were actually a mating pair.
-The only surviving crocodile is seen tied to the back of a flatbed trailer travelling down the highway.
+The only surviving crocodile is seen tied to the back of a flatbed trailer traveling down the highway.